 Nickalas Kedrowitz was a thirteen year old from Indiana who would murder his two infant step siblings.
 According to court documents Nickalas Kedrowitz would his 23-month-old half-sister, Desiree McCartney, in May 2017 and his 11-month-old stepbrother, Nathaniel Ritz, in July 2017.
 The now fifteen year old Nickalas Kedrowitz would be found guilty of both counts of murder.
-The teen killer will be sentenced in November 2021 where he faces over forty years in prison
+The teen killer was sentenced to 100 years in prison

 Nickalas Kedrowitz More News